Shechina is riding shotgun.

 In my deepest yearnings, can I imagine what it's like for one part of God to ache for another part?

-Edited to add: this is now the title poem of my next collection, which will be released by Ben Yehuda Press sometime in 2017 or early 2018.
+Edited to add: this is now the title poem of Texts to the Holy, Ben Yehuda Press, 2018.